anuragk240/Speech-to-Sign-Language-Translator/README.md

 <b>Instructions</b>
 1. Install blender 2.79.
 2. Set Path variable for python distribution present inside blender (\Your installation directory\Blender Foundation\Blender\2.79\python\bin).
 Pip will be present with python.
 If not, then install from <a href="https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation#pip-install"> here </a> and set path variable.
-3. Install and setup ffmpeg from <a href="http://ffmpeg.zeranoe.com/builds/">here</a>.
+3. Install and setup ffmpeg.
 Required while importing pydub as well.
 4. Install python dependecies using pip: pydub, pyaudio, google-cloud-speech, google-cloud-language etc.
 5. Congifure API Key for google cloud services.
 You might have to create a new project and enable google speech and language api in googlecloud console, then create and download a json credential file and place the file in model directory.
 Detailed instructions <a href="https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries#client-libraries-install-python"> here.</a>
 6. Run animationData.py as script inside blender.
 It generates some meta-data used in animating sign glosses.